Squarespace website builder review: pros and cons

 Squarespace-pricing

-Squarespace can be used both as a website builder and for ecommerce.
-While this article focuses on Squarespace’s suitability for building websites without ecommerce functionality, if you’re interested in its online store plans and functions, you can learn more with our dedicated Squarespace ecommerce platform review.
+As well as websites, Squarespace can be used to build online stores.
+While this article focuses on Squarespace’s suitability for building websites without ecommerce functionality, you can learn more about its online store plans and functions in our Squarespace ecommerce platform review.

 Pros: